Want to chat securely? Here's what to look for in an encrypted messaging app

 There are a number of encrypted chat apps that use end-to-end encryption, meaning only the sender and recipient can read the messages.
 They prevent third parties from intercepting your texts.

+According to documents released by WikiLeaks on Tuesday, the CIA and other government agencies can "bypass" encryption on some chat apps by hacking the phone itself.
+But this isn't new -- if anyone gains physical access to your device (because you use bad passwords, for instance), then encryption doesn't matter for any app.

-But not all of them are created equal.
+It's important to note that not all are created equal.
 Here's a cheat sheet.

 Look for 'Signal Protocol'